binoy638/streamize-api/readme.md

 ## Docker for Production

-Run the following command build & run a distroless docker container for production
+Run the following command build & run a docker container for production

 ```bash
   docker-compose up